US House passes bill to boost chip manufacturing and R&D

 German court rules websites embedding Google fonts violates GDPR

-A regional court in the German city of Munich has ordered a website operator to pay €100 in damages for transferring a user’s personal data — i.e., IP address — to Google via the search giant’s Fonts library without the individual’s consent.
-The unauthorized disclosure of the plaintiff’s IP address by the unnamed website to Google constitutes a contravention of the user’s privacy rights, the court said, adding the website operator could theoretically combine the gathered information with other third-party data to identify the “persons behind the IP address.”
+A court in Munich has “ordered a website operator to pay €100 in damages for transferring a user’s personal data, their IP address, to Google via the search giant’s Fonts library without the individual’s consent.”
+This was seen as a contravention of the user’s privacy rights, the court said, adding the website operator could theoretically combine the gathered information with other third-party data to identify the “persons behind the IP address.”
 GDPR considers IP addresses, advertising IDs, and cookies to be personal identifiable information (PII), making it mandatory for businesses to seek users’ explicit permission before processing such information.